Thesourcebit/Thesourcebit.github.io/README.md

 * Android-H is licensed under the MIT license.
 See <a href="https://github.com/prashantmi/DeviceSensors/blob/master/LICENSE">"LICENSE"</a> for more information.

 # Project Status, Realease And Download
-* DeviceSensors's current version is v1.0, You can download the latest release from <a https://github.com/prashantmi/DeviceSensors/releases/latest">"here"</a>
+* DeviceSensors's current version is v1.0, You can download the latest release from <a href=" https://github.com/prashantmi/DeviceSensors/releases/latest">"here"</a>

 # Note
 * Do not make changes to package/binary unless you know how it works otherwise software won't work.